hltcoe/turkle/README.md

 ### MySQL

-First, you need to install the python mysqlclient library:
+First, you need to install the Python mysqlclient library:

 ```bash
 pip install mysqlclient
 ```
-Note that this requires development headers for mysql and python to be installed.
+Note that this requires development headers for MySQL and Python to be installed.
 The method for installing these depends on your operating system.

 Second, create a database and database user for Turkle.
 In the examples below, we are calling the database `turkle` and the user `turkleuser` with the password `password`.
-Log into the mysql client and run the following commands:
+Log into the MySQL client and run the following commands:

 ```sql
 CREATE DATABASE turkle CHARACTER SET UTF8;